Romualdas Ozolas: Member of the Lithuanian Communist Party: 1973–1990

 Ozolas became a member of the Lithuanian Communist Party of the Soviet Union at the age of 34, a decision his close ones would deem as betrayal while he later on would recall as one of his greatest downfalls in his life.
+When recalling his years as the member of the Communist Party of Lithuania, Ozolas said: "After a long while of hesitation, I have made up my mind to see "what makes socialism".
+After a few years it was absolutely clear.
+It took me two more years until I left.
+However, I have faced the Perestroika of Mikhail Gorbachev, thus finding out its being as well as its mode of life.
+I only needed to take a look around, to see from which side I should make an approach."

 Member of Sąjūdis: 1988–1990

-Ozolas had a clear vision for Lithuania, which was an independent state and a free nation from the very start.
-According to the political commentator A. Ramonaitė, at the primary stages of Sąjūdis Ozolas was a key member of Sąjūdis that glued things together.
+Ozolas had a clear vision for Lithuania: That it would be an independent state and a free nation from the very start.
+According to the political commentator A. Ramonaitė, during the primary stages of Sąjūdis—the Reform Movement for Lithuania—Ozolas had been a key member, the glue who bound everything together.
 He was well-known, had ties with various discussion groups, and had a well-grounded political vision.
 To quote his companion Arvydas Juozaitis, "We were all gathering under the flag of Ozolas who worked for the publishing office Thought at the time.
 I had participated in the discussions at his flat since 1982.
 I knew him very well.
 It was he who began talking about the necessity of creating, gathering into a movement for the independence."